 Universidad San Francisco de Quito (USFQ)-GAIAS is a Cornell Global Hub partner university.
 Global Hubs are Cornell's collaborative centers of engagement around the world.
 Hubs will give students exciting opportunities for semester-long and short-term study abroad, field experience, participation in faculty-led research, curricular pathways through majors, internships, and more.

 The Galápagos Semester Program offers four Academic Tracks in the biological and social sciences, all taught in English.
-Students may choose one of the following tracks:
+Students may choose one of the following tracks (note, it is not possible to take courses across multiple tracks):

 - Evolution, Ecology, and Conservation